badbreze/twitter-posts-to-blog/readme.txt

 * Fix blacklist not filtering

 = 0.6 =
-* NO CHANGES ONLY VERSION UPDATE
+* NO CHANGES, ONLY VERSION UPDATE

 = 0.6.1 =
 * Users Feedback:
 * sllim99: Posts thumbnails if the tweet has images
 * Umpqua: Posts urls as hyperlinks

+= 0.6.2 =
+* Some fix
+* New menu position with icon
+* Update capabilities because levels are deprecated
+* Visual fixes